 This course uses STELLA software to better understand systems and how they operate, with a special focus on the non-intuitive behavior of complex systems because of feedbacks.
 Student will build models using STELLA to explore a variety of human impacts on planet Earth.

 EST 301 Environment and Society

 Understanding how humans transform the Earth is the important, but science does not create policy.
 This course explores how society responds to environmental predicaments.
 The nature of this course varies considerably with who teaches the course.
-I will be team-teaching this course with Dr. Sarah Worth from the Philosophy Department, so this course will explore how ethics relates to decisions regarding how humans should address environmental issues.
+I will be team-teaching this course with Dr. Michele Speitz from the English Department.
+This course will explore how how humans could develop a "plan B" to address environmental and sustainability issues.
 We will discuss difficult topics such as climate change.
 Energy consumption is clearly related to societal advancement and human health and well-being, but energy consumption is also causing climate change.
 How should we make decisions that clearly involve important trade-offs?
 We will also engage in developing solutions to sustainability issues here on Furman's campus.